Home | Plan Your Visit

 Entry

-General entry to Toi Aro and Nau Mai Gallery is free.
+General entry to Toi Aro is free.

 Photography

-Families & Groups
+Families & groups

 Toi Aro is a shared space open to all ages.
 Children should be supervised, especially in gallery and studio areas.